autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 If the user is a member of the group, they should be able to see the group admin's email in the group details section.

-44. **TO DO** The system must allow the user to route back to the previous page by clicking the back arrow.
+44. **IMPOSSIBLE** The system must allow the user to route back to the previous page by clicking the back arrow.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 The user should be able to route back to the previous page by hitting the back arrow.

+- Reasoning for IMPOSSIBLE: We decided that this requirement isn't necessary becuase users can just use their browser's back arrow to swipe of their touch pad.

-45. **TO DO** If the user is logged in and not in the group, the system must allow the user to request to join the group by clicking the ask to join button.
+45. **COMPLETE** If the user is logged in and not in the group, the system must allow the user to request to join the group by clicking the ask to join button.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 If the user is logged into their account and has not joined the group they clicked, the user should be able to request to join the group.